Njraman/School_District_Analysis/README.md

 ### School performance vs Other Schools:

-- Thomas High School continued to remain in the second position in the Top 5 performing schools, even after the 9th graders' Math and reading scores are replaced.
+- Thomas High School continues to remain in the second position in the Top 5 performing schools, even after the 9th graders' Math and reading scores are replaced.

+### Scores

+- The Scores by grade remain the same for 10th to 12 grade, between the original and new Scores by Grade summary.
+The 9th graders' scores are unavailable and replaced by NaNs.
+- The scores by spending are not affected by the change in data for 9th graders.
+- The scores by school size are not affected by the change in data for 9th graders.
+- The scores by school type are not affected by the change in data for 9th graders.